yusangeng/viscum/README.md

 # Viscum

-A micro data-drive FE framework for simple component.
+A micro data-driven FE framework for simple component.

 ## Install